bee2805/BattleofTheGenerations/README.md

   <h3 align="center">OK Boomer</h3>

   <p align="center">
     In light of the quiz craze that arised during the Covid19 Pandemic, I decided to create a trivia app that would bring together individials from different backgrounds.
-The OK Boomer mobile game was designed and build using Kotlin and in Android Studio.<br>
+The OK Boomer mobile game was designed and build using Kotlin and in Android Studio.
+This App was inspired by the OK Boomer Card Game.<br>

    <br />
    <br />